abhijeetvichare76/wallpaper_bot/README.md

 # wallpaper_bot
-The Bot is created to download all the wallpapers for a seach query from the website "Wallpaper Abyss" at a specified location in the local drive.
+The Bot is created to download all the wallpapers for a search query from the website "Wallpaper Abyss" at a specified location in the local drive.

 Dependecies included:
  - Python 3.6 +
 Libraries in Python
 - Selenium
 - tqdm

-Chromedriver according to the version of your chrome. link to chromedriver: https://chromedriver.chromium.org/downloads
+Use Chromedriver according to the version of your chrome.

+link to chromedriver:
+https://chromedriver.chromium.org/downloads